Standard 6 of the Care Certificate deals with all forms of Communication.

 2. Examples of poor communication affecting a work relationship

-A manager does not update an individual’s care plan and mar sheet to show that they have recently been prescribed a course of antibiotics.
-The individual is not administered their antibiotics by staff and this results in their infection getting worse and them having to go into hospital.
+A manager does not update an individual’s care plan and MAR sheet to show that they have recently been prescribed a course of antibiotics.
+The individual is not administered their antibiotics by staff, which results in their infection worsening and them having to go into hospital.

-An individual misses dinner with their boyfriend because the date was not written in the diary or communicated verbally during handover.
+An individual misses dinner with their boyfriend because the date was not written in their diary or communicated verbally during the handover.

 Imagine you are talking to an individual about a change to their care plan.
 During the conversation, which starts very relaxed, you notice that the person starts getting fidgety and avoiding eye contact.
 Their body language changes, they turn sideways on their chair so they no longer face you.